NullSeeker/command_line/README.md

 # Command_line
 This is a convenient command-line replacement for Linux.
-In the future it will appear on windows
+In the future it will appear on windows(Development for the Windows operating system)

 # Building linux